 We ask that if you are experiencing any symptoms yourself, self-isolating or have recently returned from a trip oversees to let us know prior to us visiting your site.

-Our office and dispensary teams are all working on a home and office rotation to protect their health and welfare, and to ensure our continued support of your business.
+Our office and dispensary teams are all working within our company COVID policy of social distancing and cleaning protocols, as well as reducing contact between different teams within the business to protect their health and welfare, and to ensure our continued support of your business.

 There are currently no restrictions in place for the movement of goods, and therefore all deliveries will continue for the foreseeable future.
 We will of course remain in regular contact with our couriers and suppliers and we will update you should this change.
 We have ensured that our dispensary and individual branch stores are also fully stocked.